-- to improve the economic situation of designers, craftsmen and manufacturers
+- to improve the economic situation of designers, craftsmen, and manufacturers

-- digital transformation
+- Digital transformation

-- education and youth
+- Education and youth

-- intangible cultural heritage
+- Immaterial cultural heritage

 The Craft Council would like to strengthen the visibility and economic position of German workshops through exhibitions at home and abroad.

 The Craft Council works on improving market access and expansion through the participation in business fairs, and by creating new trading platforms or performing networking.